MehveshShabbir/DSA-using-cpp/README.md

 ---

-# 📚 Data Structures and Algorithms (DSA) Labs
+# 📚 Data Structures and Algorithms (DSA)

-Welcome to the **Data Structures and Algorithms (DSA)** lab repository!
+Welcome to the **Data Structures and Algorithms (DSA)** repository!
 This collection of code implementations covers fundamental DSA concepts and problems, providing a hands-on approach to understanding how these structures and algorithms work.

 ## 🗂️ Directory Structure

 This repository is organized into the following directories:

-- **AVL_Tree**: 🌳 Self-balancing binary search tree (BST) with AVL tree operations like insertion.
+- **Single_linked**: ➖ Implementation of singly linked lists with basic operations.
 - **Double_linked**: 🔄 Implementation of a doubly linked list with node and list management functionalities.
-- **Graphs**: 📊 Graph representations and algorithms, including BFS, DFS, adjacency matrices, and more.
-- **Heap**: 🔢 Min and max heap implementations, including insertion and binary sorting.
 - **Josephus_Problem**: 🎯 Classic Josephus problem solved using circular linked lists.
+- **Stack**: 🥞 Stack operations, including infix to postfix conversion.
 - **Queue**: 🚶‍♂️ Queue implementations using arrays, linked lists, and templates.
-- **Single_linked**: ➖ Implementation of singly linked lists with basic operations.
-- **Stack**: 🥞 Stack operations, including infix to postfix conversion.
+- **Heap**: 🔢 Min and max heap implementations, including insertion and binary sorting.
+Tree: 🌲 Basic tree structures and traversal algorithms.
+- **Graphs**: 📊 Graph representations and algorithms, including BFS, DFS, adjacency matrices, and more.
+- **AVL_Tree**: 🌳 Self-balancing binary search tree (BST) with AVL tree operations like insertion.

 ## 🚀 Getting Started